lawrennd/old_talks/_physics/includes/ceres-discovery.md

 \newslide{}

-\notes{Unfortunately, the story doesn't end so well for Bode's law.
-In 1846 Neptune was discovered, not in the place predicted by Bodes law (it should be closer to where Pluto was eventually found).
-And Ceres was found to be merely the larges object in the asteroid belt.
-It was recategorised as a Dwarf planet.}
+\notes{Unfortunately, the story doesn't end so well for the Titsius-Bode law.
+In 1846 Neptune was discovered, not in the place predicted by the law (it should be closer to where Pluto was eventually found).
+And Ceres was found to be merely the largest object in the asteroid belt.
+It was recategorized as a Dwarf planet.}

 \figure{\threeColumns{\includepng{\diagramsDir/ceres/ceres-optimized}{7%}{}{left}}{\includepng{\diagramsDir/ceres/full-moon-2010}{27%}{}{left}}{\includepng{\diagramsDir/ceres/the-earth-seen-from-apollo-17}{100%}{}{left}}}{The surface area of Ceres is 2,850,000 square kilometers, it's a little bigger than Greenland, but quite a lot colder.
 The moon is about 27% of the width of the Earth.
 Ceres is 7% of the width of the Earth.}{ceres-moon-earth}